AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 ## Misc

-As soon as the consent event occurs, and our partner is the one that’s being chosen, we need to react to it to disable the `GA` tracking

 GDPR-Transparency-and-Consent-Framework/IAB Tech Lab - CMP API v2.md at master · InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework

 If possible to use this `API`, or any similar to pass an api call, to